CHLNDDEV/OceanMesh2D/README.md

 ```
 Please fill in the version (VX.X), author list and year corresponding to the version used.

-We would also like to acknowledge various scrips and algorithms from [`mesh2d`](https://github.com/dengwirda/mesh2d) included in OceanMesh2D that have been developed by @dengwirda.
-Please also see [`jigsaw`](https://github.com/dengwirda/jigsaw-matlab):
+We would also like to acknowledge various scripts and algorithms from [`mesh2d`](https://github.com/dengwirda/mesh2d) included in OceanMesh2D that have been developed by @dengwirda.
+Please also see [`JIGSAW-GEO`](https://github.com/dengwirda/jigsaw-geo-matlab):
 ```
 [i] - Engwirda, D., 2017.
       JIGSAW-GEO (1.0): Locally orthogonal staggered unstructured grid generation for general circulation modelling on the sphere.